 Car Theft Prevention

 For students who drive, car theft is a big concern on campus.
-According to the National Center for Education and Statistics, motor vehicle burglaries accounted for 12% of all campus crimes in 2015.
+According to a report from the National Center for Education and Statistics, motor vehicle burglaries accounted for 12% of all crimes in 2016.

 But there are many things you can do to prepare for this:

-- Park in a well-lit area.
-If your car is parked in a place that is more visible to the public eye and campus security, the more protected it will be.
-Plus this is good for your own safety just in case you’re going to your car alone.
+- Park in a well-lit area: If your car is parked in a place that is visible to the public eye and campus security, it will be more protected.
+Plus this is good for your own safety, as you might be walking to your car alone.

-- Get a dash cam.
-According to a survey obtained from the Guardian, thieves are less likely to rob a car with a dash cam.
-Plus if anyone breaks into your car, at least you’ll have an idea of who the person was and what they stole.
+- Get a dash cam: If robbers see a camera, they are much less likely to choose your car.
+Plus, if anyone breaks into your car, at least you’ll have an idea of who the person was and what they stole.

-- Consider a GPS or bluetooth tracker or immobilizing device.
-Thieves will not only steal your stuff, they might take your car, too.
-You can install tracking and immobilizing devices, which you can utilize from your phone.
-That would stall any criminal from getting to far away with your vehicle.
+- Consider a GPS or Bluetooth tracker or an immobilizing device: Thieves will not only steal your stuff— they might take your car, too.
+I recommend putting a location-tracking device in your car, ideally somewhere hidden.
 Or you can go super low-tech and install extra door locks, wheel clamps, or a steering wheel lock.